Large emergency response to crash in Worthing - Road blocked with traffic diverted

-A road in Worthing was blocked after a crash this morning (Monday, January 17).
+A road in Worthing was closed for more than three hours after a crash this morning (Monday, January 17).

-Police officers, paramedics and firefighters were called to the collision on Terringes Avenue at around 9am.
+Police officers, paramedics and firefighters were called to the collision, involving a car and a motorbike, on Terringes Avenue at around 9am.

+A Sussex Police spokesman said: “The motorcyclist was taken to hospital with serious but non-life threatening injuries.

+“The road was closed for around three-and-a-half-hours while emergency services attended the scene.

 West Sussex Fire & Rescue Service confirmed that firefighters from Worthing attended.